Animal Controlled Computer Games (2006)

 To study these questions, a variant of the PacMan computer game was created in which the virtual ghost characters on the computer monitor are controlled by real crickets that run around in an actual maze.
 Using vibration in the physical maze, the location of the PacMan virtual character (controlled by a human player) is made available to the crickets.
+See it on youtube.

 This project combines to important methods that are central to the Media Technology MSc programme: using personal interest and observation to initiate scientific research, and studying things that you actually create (research by doing).
 Also it concludes that animal behaviour can effectively create surprising situations within computer games that stretch beyond possible pre-programmed game situations.